eeronomicon/phpwordfrequency/README.md

   * Input: "hello", "hello?"" (look for words that conclude a quotation)
   * Output: true
 * Determine the number of occurrences of a specified word within another specified group of words:
-  * Input: "the", "In the room of percussion the drums and The mallets speak to thee"
+  * Input: "the", "In the room of percussion (The drums and The) Mallets speak to thee)" (includes examples of heterogenous case, preceding and trailing punctuation, and full word matches)
   * Output: 3

 ## Known Bugs